-Ten Post-Apocalyptic Scenarios: What to Write and What to Avoid
+Ten Post-Apocalyptic Scenarios: Ideas and What to Avoid

-With the upcoming release of What Once Was Home, my very own post-apocalyptic novel, I thought it would be fun to look at ten apocalypse scenarios.
-Here’s a few tips for what can work well, and what you should avoid like the end of the world!
+I thought it would be fun to look at ten apocalypse scenarios.
+Here’s a few tips for what might work well and what you should avoid like the end of the world!

 It’s happened before, and it’ll happen again.
 There’s so many rocks flying through space that eventually one’s going to hit us.
 The track record for species surviving this isn’t good.
 Will we beat the odds?

 Ideas: How the survivors deal with the sudden shift in climate, mass extinctions, collapse of the food chain, and resource shortages.